ruejo2013/Machine-Learning-Candlestick-Recognition-Trading-Strategy-/README.md

 # Description

-This project identifies multiple candlestick patterns using Python, which are used to feed into a machine learning model that will predict market movement based off of multiple pattern factors.
-While there are strategies to trade based on one candlestick pattern, using multiple patterns paired with machine learning gives us the confluence needed to make more confident trades.
+This project uses several methods to create multiple candlestick metrics using Python.
+It will then feed the candlesticks metrics into a machine learning model that will identify the candlesticks.
+Based on the model predictions, we can make informed trading strategy decisions.

 ---

 # Research Questions to Answer
-What candlestick formations are the best to trade?
 How well can we train a machine learning model to identify certain candlestick formations?
 Can we create a profitable trading strategy based off of the models candlestick formation identification?

 ---